 Social Distancing requirements limit each group, or “pod”, to 12 children.
 Six-foot social distancing is maintained within the pod, and all pods must adhere to a 10’ distancing requirement from all other pods.

-For individuals fully vaccinated against COVID, proof of vaccine is required.
-If you are fully vaccinated, please provide a copy of your vaccine card.
+All eligible staff and participants must show proof of COVID vaccination.
 An individual is considered fully vaccinated 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.

 All children should be dropped off in the driveways outside their designated areas on campus.
 Staff will be there to direct the traffic.
 Please move slowly and cautiously.